How do your in-country teams know when new content is available for translation? Do they have visibility of what’s being created, updated and removed?

 Large corporate brands that want to thrive in global markets need to change the way they think about localization.
 It needs to become a revenue enabler and a profit driver, rather than the time-consuming cost center it is too often perceived to be.

-It’s terribly frustrating: your team has put a lot of effort into getting a piece of new content translated, and now you’re having trouble getting your country stakeholders to perform the task of reviewing translations and then validate them.
+It’s terribly frustrating: your team has put a lot of effort into getting a piece of new content translated, and now you’re having trouble getting your country stakeholders to perform the task of reviewing translations and then validating them.

 This is the first of a series of posts that will address the challenges many enterprises face in managing their country websites.
 We’ll propose some solutions, from small quick fixes to longer-term alternatives that require a larger commitment.